-Schools can only claim PP+ for children who have been in Local Authority Care prior to Adoption, Special Guardianship (SGO) and Child Arrangement (CAO) Orders being granted.
-Children who have a private family arrangement and children who return home to live with their parents or relatives (outside Adoption, Special Guardianship (SGO) and Child Arrangement (CAO) Orders) do not qualify for previously looked after pupil premium plus.
+Schools can only claim PP+ for children who have been in Local Authority Care in England and Wales prior to Adoption, Special Guardianship (SGO) and Child Arrangement (CAO) Orders being granted.
+Children who have a private family arrangement and children who return home to live with their parents or relatives (outside Adoption, Special Guardianship (SGO) and Child Arrangement (CAO) Orders) do not qualify for previously looked after PP+.